Protect Moore Park

 Just look at the litany of failed and successful attempts to erode this great park:

-- Just last year, plans for a new football stadium on Kippax Lake were promoted by the SCG Trust and NRL, only to be rejected by the NSW Government after a public outcry.
+- Plans for a new football stadium on Kippax Lake were promoted by the SCG Trust and NRL, only to be rejected by the NSW Government after a public outcry.

 - Before that was the $38 million Tibby Cotter bridge which takes up valuable parkland and is virtually un-used by pedestrians or cyclists.